Top 10 Regression Testing Tools and Frameworks | Updated 2025

-Indeed, it’s just not efficient when you have to manually repeat the same test steps over and over each iteration.
+Indeed, it’s just not efficient when you have to manually repeat the same test steps over and over.
 Regression testing is best done with a regression testing tool.
-These tools allow you to create an automated regression test suite that you can run as a batch when the new build is available.
+These tools allow you to create an automated regression test suite that you can run as a batch whenever a new build is available.

 Let’s check out the top regression testing tools on the current market.
-Here's a quick list:
+Here's the list:

 - Katalon [Great For All Purposes]